ota-meshi/eslint-compat-utils/README.md

 #### `getSourceCode(context)`

-Returns the `SourceCode` object for the given `context`.
+Returns an extended instance of `context.sourceCode` or the result of `context.getSourceCode()`.
+Extended instances can use new APIs such as `getScope(node)` even with old ESLint.

 #### `getCwd(context)`

-Returns the `cwd` option passed to the Linter.
+Gets the value of `context.cwd`, but for older ESLint it returns the result of `context.getCwd()`.
+Versions older than v6.6.0 return a value from the result of `process.cwd()`.

 #### `getFilename(context)`

-Returns the filename associated with the source.
+Gets the value of `context.filename`, but for older ESLint it returns the result of `context.getFilename()`.

 #### `getPhysicalFilename(context)`

-When linting a file, it returns the full path of the file on disk without any code block information.
-When linting text, it returns the value passed to —stdin-filename or `<text>` if not specified.
+Gets the value of `context.physicalFilename`, but for older ESLint it returns the result of `context.getPhysicalFilename()`.
+Versions older than v7.28.0 return a value guessed from the result of `context.getFilename()`, but it may be incorrect.